 DO: Opt for neutrals or metallic accessories to keep the look simple and allow the colour to pop.

 One of the easiest ways to introduce colour into your wardrobe is to wear brights in a single pop.
 One colour, on one item in your look.
 Try a pink shift dress, a yellow bag or an aqua shoe.
 This is a way of dipping your toe into the trend and working it back with the basics in your wardrobe like black, white and denim.
 You can still go for it with a colour pop with a long dress or trouser suit in one colour.
-Blake Lively and Sarah Jessica Parker know exactly how to do this is style.
+Blake Lively and Sarah Jessica Parker know exactly how to do this in style.

 USING A COLOUR WHEEL

 The colour wheel is a handy tool that will guide you in your choice of colour.
 In the colour wheel, you have the complementary and analogous colours.
 The complementary colours are the colours that are opposite to each other while the analogous colours are the ones that are next to each other in the colour wheel.
 For instance, green is complementary to pink while blue is analogous to pink.
 Complementary colours will give you a more bold appearance with different colours while analogous colours will give you a cool colour combination of similar shade or with a little difference.
 This is a great starting point to figure out colour and how to wear it.

 GENERAL TIPS TO KEEP IN MIND